What is revision rhinoplasty?

 Who is a candidate?

-Patients dissatisfied with a previous rhinoplasty result, those with tip collapse, asymmetry, bridge irregularities, breathing difficulties, or structural issues after their first surgery may be candidates.
-A minimum of 12 months after the initial surgery is typically recommended.
+Candidates include patients dissatisfied with previous rhinoplasty results, those with tip drooping, asymmetry, bridge irregularities, breathing difficulties, or structural issues after first surgery.

 How is the approach determined?